 Why risk anything new?

-Let's just go back to tried and true.
+Let's just go back to Tried and True.

-And by the way, folks, here at the EIB network, where we are one of the most recognized and successful advertiser vehicles in all of media.
+And by the way, folks, here at the EIB network, where we are one of the most recognized and successful advertiser vehicles in all of media, we don't do a single second of focus group research because I instinctively know who you are.

-I know who you are in my audience, so we don't have to do any of that.
+So we don't have to do any of that.

-So our advertisers don't have to waste any uh spend any money in market research or focus grouping or any of that.
+So our advertisers don't have to waste any spend any money in market research or focus grouping or any of that.

-All they have to do is trust that I will like the product, and that's done.
+All they have to do is trust that I will like the product and that's done.

 It's it.